Isolated vs non-isolated power converters

 BMR490 devices are certified to UL 62368 and include a number of protection mechanisms including output over voltage, over temperature and output short circuit.
 A useful remote control allows sequencing and other features to be implemented.

-The new BMR350 series offers all of the features of the BMR490, but is optimized for price/performance at lower power levels.
+The forthcoming BMR350 series offers all of the features of the BMR490, but is optimized for price/performance at lower power levels.
 This device has a thermal design limit of 860 W and is able to deliver peak power of 1200 W for up to one second – a highly useful feature for addressing start-up inrush currents and transient load spikes.
 The BMR350 offers efficiencies up to 97.7%.

 The BMR310 is another non-isolated IBC solution, delivering 860 W continuous power and up to 1060 W peak power using a novel switched capacitor technology.
 Using capacitive energy transfer with soft-switching of the power devices enables a much smaller footprint and lower height profile, and in addition to the initial version which includes a baseplate measuring just 10.3mm tall, future versions will include an open frame design, significantly reducing the overall height of the IBC still further to as low as 6.5mm.